cr0ok/ultra/README.md

 ## Why ULTRA?

 Thatsmybis.com allows loot councils to sort out LC decisions before raid so people aren't standing around a corpse for 5 minutes.
-But multiple characters have the same thing ranked #1 on their list, sometimes it's tricky to determine who should have prio without considering some external data.
+But when multiple characters have the same thing ranked #1 on their list, sometimes it's tricky to determine who should have prio without considering some external data.
 If only there were a way to combine the fairness of point-based systems like DKP or EPGP with the simplicity of running loot on autopilot with Gargul.

 By combining ULTRA, TMB and Gargul, guilds can run a self-pruning loot sytem that prioritizes raiders who contribute the most to your team by showing up every week, without having to hand-jam spreadsheets or to even think about it while you're killing bosses.